 Conclusion

-Local storage is not limited to what I’ve written above, but I hope it’s able to give you the basic understanding you need to make use of your local storage.
+Local storage is not limited to what I’ve written above, but I hope it’s able to give you the basic understanding you need to make use of local storage.
 With the lesson, we should be able to set an item to the local storage, get back our item, remove our item and also get to clear all data present in the local storage.
 Feel free to leave a comment or share if this post was helpful to you.